spinningideas/client-store/README.md

 # client-store

 A simple data storage library primarily design to work in a web based application environment that uses a modern web browser.
-It uses localStorage or sessionStorage, while in Node.js it attempts to provide a compatible in-memory implementation.
+It uses localStorage, while in Node.js it attempts to provide a compatible in-memory implementation.
 It provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
 It provides basic insert/update/delete/query capabilities similar to a database and extend what is available in localStorage or sessionStorage.
 The structured data is stored as serialized JSON in the selected storage engine.

 ## WARNING (Alpha Version)